issolis/issolis/README.md

 # Hi, I'm Isaac

-### From Assembly to Cloud — Systems, Backend and Embedded Linux Developer
+### Computer Engineer — Systems, Backend and Embedded Linux

-Computer Engineering student.
-I work across the full stack of a computing system: hardware description and assembly at the bottom, embedded Linux and systems software in the middle, and APIs, databases and cloud deployment at the top.
-I am most interested in projects where these layers have to talk to each other.
+Computer Engineering student, currently interning at Intel on product and test development.
+I move between layers that most people keep separate: hardware description and low-level C++ at the bottom, embedded Linux and distributed systems in the middle, and backend APIs and cloud deployment at the top.
+Lately I've been especially drawn to the space where machine learning meets systems, federated learning, privacy attacks on gradients, and the engineering it takes to make distributed training actually work.
 ---

 ## What I work on